-During a routine doctors visit on March 9th of 2012, we were informed that we might have some health issues with the baby we were expecting the arrival of in July 2012.
+During a routine doctor visit on March 9th of 2012, we were told that we might have some health issues with the baby we were expecting in July, 2012.
 We were informed that there might be a number of issues after his/her arrival.

-She had her first open heart surgery at a year and a half of age.
+She had her first open-heart surgery at a year and a half of age.
 She recovered remarkably fast.
-She is now 2½ years old and is a beautiful little girl.
+As I write this, she is now two-and-a-half-years old and is a beautiful little girl.
 We still have our daily struggles of OT, PT, speech, and feeding, but she loves to play with her two older brothers and does not have a problem standing up for herself and telling everyone “mo” (“no”).
 There’s more than likely another surgery in her future, but we will cross that bridge when we come to it.
-Right now we are enjoying every moment and accomplishment she makes – no matter how big or small.
+Right now, we are enjoying every moment and accomplishment she makes – no matter how big or small.
 She has a smile and a laugh that just lights up the room.
-The doctor appointments and echocardiograms will follow her for the rest of her life but she is full of life thanks to many at CCHMC and other fine organizations supporting our family.
+The doctor appointments and echocardiograms will follow her for the rest of her life, but she is full of life thanks to many at CCHMC and other fine organizations supporting our family.